|Guide||♦||212 Triplogs||Mine 0||0 Topics|

-H-1, or on newer maps the Coachwhip Trail, technically runs from the horse staging area just inside the 67th Ave park entrance over to it's terminus at the intersection of 55th Ave and Potter.
-The new name is apt, as the trail is in the shape of a whip, forming a hairpin along with a number of lesser bends.
-It also connects with a number of other trails, and is rarely hiked from end to end as it is impossible to loop.
+Formerly known as H-1.
+Travels from the horse staging area just inside the 67th Ave park entrance over to its terminus at the intersection of 55th Ave and Potter.
+The new name is apt, as the trail is in the shape of a whip, forming a hairpin along with several lesser bends.
+It also connects with several other trails and is rarely hiked from end to end as it is impossible to loop.
 I'll refer to it as H1, as that's what the trail signs still read.

 0.7 miles from the road crossing you will reach the pedestrian bridge again, and a few ramadas as well, from there the trail turns south and descends some switchbacks to the sedimentation basin where you will find three sets of viewing blinds to check out the 50+ species of birds that frequent the area.
 Bring binoculars or a high-power lens though - the blinds are set far back from the pond so as not to disturb the wildlife.